Occupational Health & Safety – Your Basic Rights

 - Report workplace hazards and dangers

-- Always work in a safe manner as required and inform a supervisor or manage about any equipment safety issues
+- Always work in a safe manner as required and inform a supervisor or manager about any equipment safety issues

 We need our workers to know and understand what their rights are and feel like they can report workplace injuries.